yiendos/my-sites-ide/README.md

 * php
 * composer

-Run the following script to check for any missing dependencies: `sh _mysites/scripts/prerequisites.sh`

 ### Your project path is important

 Where you choose to install the `my-sites-ide` is important.
 Let's say you wanted to host sites(s) at: `~/Sites/new-site`: